+Discussion

+This requires providing a capability such as an export of CVRs and a tabulated summary that can be compared manually against their test ballot counterparts.

-1.1.2-I – Test codes and images
+1.1.2-F – Testing codes and image creation

-The voting system must include the ability to verify that any encoded version or images of voter selections on a ballot are created correctly.
+The voting system must include the capability to verify that encoded versions or images of voter selections on a ballot and any other encoded information on a ballot are created correctly by permitting election officials to compare the encodings and images with the test ballots.